ScienceParkStudyGroup/rna-seq-lesson/_episodes/09-champion.md

 ## Definitions

 What is Open Science?
-Open

-- Open science is "the concept of transparency at all stages of the research process, coupled with free and open access to data, code, and papers" ([Hampton et al. 2015](http://onlinelibrary.wiley.com/doi/10.1890/ES14-00402.1/abstract)))
+Open science is the concept of transparency at all stages of the research process, coupled with free and open access to data, code, and papers" ([Hampton et al. 2015](http://onlinelibrary.wiley.com/doi/10.1890/ES14-00402.1/abstract))).

+> The opposite of “open” isn’t “closed”.
+The opposite of “open” is “broken”.
+> — John Wilbanks

 ## Three messages